DevSkillsHQ/mobile-boilerplate-android-kotlin/README.md

 # Mobile Boilerplate Android Kotlin

-A backbone for your coding challenge that includes a simple Android app in Kotlin with three tabs.
+A backbone for your coding challenge that includes a simple Android app in Kotlin.

 ## Tech Stack

-- Kotlin 1.5
+- Kotlin
-- Gradle 4.2
+- Gradle

 ## Getting started